-Given all this, the third and final factor in the jurisdictional analysis is also met: the potential defendants seek a benefit or advantage by availing themselves of Texas.
-See Old Republic, 549 S.W.3d at 559.
+The third and final factor in the jurisdictional analysis is also met: the potential defendants "seek some benefit, advantage, or profit by availing [themselves] of the jurisdiction."
+Old Republic, 549 S.W.3d at 561.

-The potential defendants' lawsuits "seek the environmental policy changes" they "desire" in Texas by "enlisting the judiciary to do the work that the other two branches of government cannot or will not do."
-Op.
-20. Accordingly, the potential defendants are "purposefully availing [themselves] of 'the privilege of causing a consequence' in Texas"-suppressing the speech of eighteen Texas energy companies to silence ideas with which they disagree and thus gaining an undue advantage in the marketplace of ideas surrounding climate change.
-Grewal, 971 F.3d at 494. "[T]his alone constitutes purposeful availment."
+The potential defendants' lawsuits aim to use the judiciary to impose their preferred environmental policies on the State of Texas and beyond.
+By suppressing the speech of ExxonMobil and seventeen other Texas energy companies to silence ideas with which they disagree, the potential defendants are gaining an undue advantage in the marketplace of ideas surrounding climate change.
+See Grewal, 971 F.3d at 494. "[T]his alone constitutes purposeful availment."
 Id.